 2117.
 Nonverbal Communication (3 s.h.)
 F S. (Formerly: AOD 0117.)

 Examines the role and function of nonverbal communication in a variety of social situations.
 Focuses on nonverbal codes and the differences between linguistic and nonlinguistic codes.
 It introduces students to the array of nonverbal cues in areas of kinesics, proxemics, haptics, chronemics, and paralinguistics.
 It explores the importance of nonverbal communication for creating and maintaining effective personal and professional contexts.

 Examines ways of managing the communication process in small group, decision-making settings.
 The course covers core concepts and theories of group interaction and emphasizes their practical implications for understanding and influencing small group decision-making.
 Topics include cohesion, social influence, facilitation, group tasks, group/team development.
-Students develop their personal skills in being an effective team member and team leader.
+Students develop their personal skills in being effective team members and team leaders.

-Introduces quantitative research methods in the communication sciences.
+Introduces quantitative research methods in applied communication.
 Covers a variety of study domains including field/descriptive, correlational, survey, clinical, ethnographic, and experimental research designs.
 Students learn various research methods for addressing particular types of research questions.
-Concepts covered include types of variables, parametric and nonparametric inferential statistics, sampling designs, hypothesis testing, and publication policies.

 Covers conflict process and communication in interpersonal and organizational relationships.
 Concepts examined include conflict styles, phases of conflict, face-saving, attribution and conflict, cooperative and competitive approaches to negotiation, and methods of third party intervention.
 This course provides a basis for managing and intervening in difficult conflicts that occur in schools, professional organizations, and interpersonal relationships.